 These tabs request application materials specific to the discipline area to which you are applying, and vary between discipline areas.
-Presenting & Multidisciplinary Works staff has outlined what materials they will accept, and whether items should be entered as text in Tab 6, or as an uploaded item in Tab 7, be sure to follow their guidance in each section below.
+Artist Communities staff has outlined what materials they will accept, and whether items should be entered as text in Tab 6, or provided as an uploaded item in Tab 7.
+Be sure to follow their guidance in each section.